 To enroll in workforce and technical programs, the student must meet the requirements for admission to Trinity Valley Community College.
-Students entering certain workforce and technical programs should carefully consider their individual criminal history as it can impact the eligibility for pursuing state and national licenses.
+Students entering certain workforce and technical programs should carefully consider their individual criminal history as it can impact their eligibility for pursuing state and national licenses.
 Refer to the descriptions of the individual programs on the following pages for any special requirements.

-Some changes in workforce and technical programs reflected in this catalog may be pending approval by the Texas Higher Education Coordinating Board and will be noted as such.
+Some changes in workforce and technical programs reflected in this catalog may be pending approval by the Texas Higher Education Coordinating Board and/or the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) and will be noted as "Pending".

 On the following pages, specific courses that are required in each of the workforce and technical education programs are outlined.
-The vice president of instruction, the associate vice president of workforce education, or advisors will be able to provide additional information about the programs of study and assist the student in selecting a course of study.
-Substitutions for any course in the AAS degree or certificate require approval of the associate vice president of workforce education.
+The vice president of instruction, the associate vice president of workforce education, advisors, or program coordinators will be able to provide additional information about the programs of study and assist the student in selecting courses.
+Substitutions for any course in the AAS degree or certificate require the approval of the associate vice president of workforce education.